-Wear body armor whenever you are embedded with military forces.
-(Armor may not be recommended for covering criminal matters because it may cause a journalist to be mistaken for a law enforcement agent.)
 Body armor products are periodically updated as newer, lighter, and more reliable materials are developed.
 Journalists and news managers need to be mindful that different products may require different care.
 Ceramic plates may crack or break if they are dropped.
 Kevlar can deteriorate if it gets wet.
 Human sweat can degrade Kevlar and other products.
 Used body armor must be examined very carefully for signs of wear or weakening of fiber.
 All body armor must be properly stored and periodically inspected.

 Protective gear is also available for covering civil unrest.
 Lightweight and relatively thin anti-stab vests can provide protection against knife attacks, rubber bullets, and other hazards.
 Baseball-style caps with metal plates are also available.
 Gas masks may also be worn, although in doing so journalists incur the risk that they could be mistaken for either riot police or demonstrators.